lacker/coinkit/testnet/README.md

 This same command should also update the deployment, when a new "latest" image exists or when the yaml file has been updated.

-To check the logs for your server, go to `https://console.cloud.google.com/logs/viewer` and select "GKE container" from the first dropdown, "all logs" from the second.
+To see if it worked, check the logs for your server.
+Go to `https://console.cloud.google.com/logs/viewer` and select "GKE container" from the first dropdown, "all logs" from the second.

 To expose the `cserver` to public internet ports, you need to create a load balancer, which you can do with the `expose.sh` script: